docker-hy/docker-hy.github.io/exercises.md

 Now that we've warmed up it's time to get inside a container while it's running!

 Start image `devopsdockeruh/exec_bash_exercise`, it will start a container with clock-like features and create a log.
-Go inside the container and use `tail -f /log.txt` to follow the logs.
+Go inside the container and use `tail -f ./log.txt` to follow the logs.
 Every 15 seconds the clock will send you a "secret message".

 Submit the message and commands given as your answer.

 ### 1.5 ###

-Start a ubuntu image with the process `sh -c 'read website; sleep 3; curl http://$website;'`
+Start a ubuntu image with the process `sh -c 'echo "Input website:"; read website; echo "Searching.."; sleep 1; curl http://$website;'`

 You will notice that a few things required for proper execution are missing.
 Be sure to remind yourself which flags to use so that the read actually waits for input.